allnulled/transmuter/README.md

  · **`get`**: accepts any value.
 Accepts a second value, a `{Function}` that can modify the finally returned value (passed to it as its first parameter) just returning the new desired value.
-Returns the final (transmuted) value or, when provided, the value returned by the second parameter, which must be a function.
+Returns the final (transmuted) value or, when provided, the value returned by the second parameter passed to this `get` method.

 **Usage:**